diggi404/go-cli-tools/README.md

 ![Menu Options](main_page.png)

-**NOTE: I won't be responsible for any wrongful use of this tool.
+**NOTE: I won't be held responsible for any wrongful use of this tool.
 It was made solely for educational purpose only.**

 ### Menu Options